payapi/payapi-sdk-ruby/README.md

 ## IMPORTANT!

-Our Ruby library is outdated and is not v1 compatible.
+This Ruby client is outdated and is not v1 compatible with our backend.
 If you need support for Ruby, please contact us: https://payapi.io/contact/.

 ## Quick PoC